Here’s our pole barn house design guide covering popular features, kits, cost and some pros & cons.

 Furthermore, an extra-large residential or commercial facility may typically vary between $49,000-$100,000.
 If you plan on buying one, note the 30-40-year warranty on the manufacturing, engineer drawings, certification, and anchor bolts.

 There are many different pole barn house plans you can find online that allow you to select the design and square footage.
-The plans often come with the layout renderings, home dimensions, elevations, electrical and wall and roof details.
+The plans often come with layout renderings, home dimensions, elevations, and electrical and wall and roof details.

-Once you have your plan in hand you can contact a local builder who can help you construct your home on your property.
+Once you have your plan in hand, you can contact a local builder who can help you construct your home on your property.

-Image of home with wraparound porch, stone columns and stone fireplace.
+Image of home with wraparound porch, stone columns, and stone fireplace.

-Pole Barn House Price Per Square Foot
+House Price Per Square Foot

-The cost to build a Pole Barn House is $35,000 to $70,000 or $15 to $30 per square foot.
+The cost to build a pole barn house is $35,000 to $70,000 or $15 to $30 per square foot.
 The larger and more customizable ones cost around $45 per square foot or $100,000 plus when fully finished.

 Additionally, if you cast a concrete slab, it may cost around $6 per square foot to pour.
 In terms of an apartment or a loft, the cost should be around $25 per square foot.
 The total is often comparable to the price of a shipping container house.

-Breakdown of a Pole Barn House Cost
+Breakdown of Pole-Barn Cost

 56% of your budget is defined by Site Prep Work ($3,000), Concrete Foundation ($15,300), Major Systems ($35,000) and Interiors Finishes ($70,000).